johnandrea/familytree-sunburst/README.md

 https://bl.ocks.org/vasturiano/12da9071095fbd4df434e60d52d2d58d
   Circle sections are clickable to zoom into that section and descendants.
 Clicking on the center of the circle will zoom out.

-In the produced diagram, person details are shown when the mouse hovers over a circle section.
+In the produced diagram, person details are shown when the mouse hovers over a name.

 The "6 levels" is a genealogy research concept from Yvette Hoitink: https://www.dutchgenealogy.nl/six-levels-ancestral-profiles/